- Postal couriers (like USPS) have simple pricing structures where you mostly pay for your shipping costs

 When shipping internationally, it’s possible that issues may occur.
 However, it shouldn’t scare you away from wanting to take your business worldwide as here at Easyship we have some simple solutions.

 If you ever come across these three sticky shipping issues, here’s how you can best solve them.

 1. Surprise Shipping Fees

 Postal couriers (like USPS) have simple pricing structures where you mostly pay for your shipping costs.
-Express couriers (like UPS and FedEx) offer faster and more reliable services, but with a more complex pricing structure.
+Express couriers (like UPS and FedEx) offer faster and more reliable services with a more complex pricing structure.

 Here are some common fees that express couriers can charge.